-On July 12, 2007, the Company entered into an Amended and Restated Loan and Security Agreement (the "Loan Agreement") with a group of banks.
-The Loan Agreement permits the Company to borrow up to a maximum of \$700 million subject to a borrowing base calculation that limits availability to a percentage of eligible accounts receivable plus a percentage of the value of eligible inventory less certain reserves.
-The revolving credit facility may be increased (up to a maximum of \$800 million) at the Company's request or reduced from time to time, in each case according to the terms detailed in the Loan Agreement.
-There were no borrowings outstanding under the Company's revolving credit facility as of June 27, 2009 or December 27, 2008, and there were no borrowings outstanding under this facility during the first six months of 2009 or 2008.
-Letters of credit, which may be issued under the revolving credit facility up to a maximum of \$250 million, reduce available borrowing capacity under the revolving credit facility.
-Stand-by letters of credit issued under the revolving credit facility totaled \$64.8 million as of June 27, 2009 and \$66.7 million as of December 27, 2008.
-As of June 27, 2009, the maximum aggregate borrowing amount available under the revolving credit facility was \$563.9 million and excess availability under the revolving credit facility totaled \$499.1 million.
-At June 27, 2009, the Company was in compliance with all covenants under the Loan Agreement.
-The Loan Agreement expires on July 12, 2012.
+On July 12, 2007, the Company entered into an Amended and Restated Loan and Security Agreement (the "U.S. Credit Agreement") with a group of banks.
+The U.S. Credit Agreement permits the Company to borrow up to a maximum of \$700 million subject to a borrowing base calculation that limits availability to a percentage of eligible accounts receivable plus a percentage of the value of eligible inventory less certain reserves.
+The U.S. Credit Agreement may be increased (up to a maximum of \$800 million) at the Company's request or reduced from time to time, in each case according to the terms detailed in the U.S. Credit Agreement.
+There were no borrowings outstanding under the Company's U.S. Credit Agreement as of the end of the third quarter of 2009 or the end of fiscal year 2008, and there were no borrowings outstanding under this facility during the first nine months of 2009 or 2008.
+Letters of credit, which may be issued under the U.S. Credit Agreement up to a maximum of \$250 million, reduce available borrowing capacity.
+Stand-by letters of credit issued under the U.S. Credit Agreement totaled \$65.0 million as of the end of the third quarter of 2009 and \$66.7 million as of the end of fiscal year 2008.
+As of the end of the third quarter of 2009, the maximum aggregate borrowing amount available under the U.S. Credit Agreement was \$522.3 million and excess availability under the U.S. Credit Agreement totaled \$457.3 million.
+As of the end of the third quarter of 2009, the Company was in compliance with all covenants under the U.S. Credit Agreement.
+The U.S. Credit Agreement expires on July 12, 2012.

-Borrowings under the revolving credit facility bear interest at rates based on either the prime rate or the London Interbank Offered Rate ("LIBOR").
-Margins are applied to the applicable borrowing rates and letter of credit fees under the revolving credit facility depending on the level of average excess availability.
-Fees on letters of credit issued under the revolving credit facility were charged at a weighted average rate of 0.875% during the first six months of 2009.
+Borrowings under the U.S. Credit Agreement bear interest at rates based on either the prime rate or the London Interbank Offered Rate ("LIBOR").
+Margins are applied to the applicable borrowing rates and letter of credit fees under the U.S. Credit Agreement depending on the level of average availability.
+Fees on letters of credit issued under the U.S. Credit Agreement were charged at a weighted average rate of 0.875% during the first nine months of 2009.
 The Company is also charged an unused line fee of 0.25% on the amount by which the maximum available credit exceeds the average daily outstanding borrowings and letters of credit.